 Improving the System's cybersecurity controls and capabilities has been a multi-year ongoing effort.
 The SBCERS Information Technology division has made significant advances in modernizing and upgrading its hosted network services and productivity software.
-These improvements have focused on cybersecurity and resilience and include increased staffing and utilization of outside vendors to maintain currency with best practices for information security.
+These improvements have focused on cybersecurity and resilience and include the utilization of outside vendors to maintain currency with best practices for information security.
+We have engaged an independent IT security consulting firm to assess SBCERS security environment and act as a vCISO.

 Other accomplishments over the last fiscal year include performing an annual Disruptive Event Response and Continuity of Operations Plan with SBCERS staff and our pension administration application vendor.